apache/flink/docs/content/docs/dev/table/sql/queries/topn.md

 #### No Ranking Output Optimization

 As described above, the `rownum` field will be written into the result table as one field of the unique key, which may lead to a lot of records being written to the result table.
 For example, when the record (say `product-1001`) of ranking 9 is updated and its rank is upgraded to 1, all the records from ranking 1 ~ 9 will be output to the result table as update messages.
-If the result table receives too many data, it will become the bottleneck of the SQL job.
+If the result table receives too much data, it will become the bottleneck of the SQL job.

-The optimization way is omitting rownum field in the outer SELECT clause of the Top-N query.
+An optimization is to omit the `rownum` field in the outer SELECT clause of the Top-N query.
 This is reasonable because the number of the top N records is usually not large, thus the consumers can sort the records themselves quickly.
 Without rownum field, in the example above, only the changed record (`product-1001`) needs to be sent to downstream, which can reduce much IO to the result table.

 The following example shows how to optimize the above Top-N example in this way: